John Harris (Australian settler): Landholdings

 In April 1793, John Harris was granted 100 acre located in Parramatta and later bought a farm from James Ruse, a freed convict to build what is now known as the Experiment Farm Cottage.
-In 1804, John Harris expanded his developments and built himself a two-storey residence, known as the Ultimo House that consisted of 233 acres by 1818 with the assistant of architect Francis Greenway.
+In 1804, Harris expanded his developments and built himself a two-storey residence, known as the Ultimo House that consisted of 233 acres by 1818 with the assistance of architect Francis Greenway.
 By the end of a century, Harris owned 315 and 205 acre were purchased himself.
 Harris had acquired more than 431 number of stock, placing him within the foremost officer farmers.

 Harris’ close relation with the King granted him a new house on a 34-acre land in Ultimo-Pyrmont Peninsula and three grants making him the landowner of almost the entire area of Ultimo and Pyrmont.
 This enabled him to build his estate which he further developed and expanded throughout many years.